gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/javadoc/com/bigbrassband/jira/git/rest/publicmodels/Tag.html.md

 # Methods
 ## getCommitId()
+Returns a commit Id the tag is created at.

 ## getCommitterEmail()
+Returns author email.

 ## getCommitterName()
+Returns author name.

 ## getCreationDate()
+Returns a creation date of the tag.

 ## getCreationDateFormatted()
+Returns a creation date formatted according to Jira settings and user's timezone.

 ## getMessage()
+Returns the tag message.

 ## getName()
+Returns the tag name.

 ## getRepoId()
+Returns a repository id the tag belongs to.

 ## getRepoName()
+Returns a display name of the tag repository.